Trismegiste/WamBundle/README.md

 ## A Warren's Abstract Machine for Symfony2.1
 Original java version by Stefan Büttcher.
-PHP port and bundle for Symfony2.1 by Florent Genette.
+PHP port, PhpUnit tests and bundle for Symfony2.1 by Florent Genette.
 Version 1.0 beta

 ## What ?